Overview of TDS Return Filing in India

 - To file TDS returns, people must possess a legal TAN and be registered in e-filing.
 The return preparation tool can be used to prepare and send TDS records.
 The TDS return should be approved, and the ZIP file of the TDS statement should be uploaded with the help of a digital signing certificate (DSC).
 A signing file should also be added and shared.

-- If any mistake is found on the TDS report, the tax amount paid to the government will not show in Form16/Form16A/Form26AS.
-To avoid this mistake, one must fix the mistakes by filing a new TDS.
-The new TDS reports should have the steps to follow in case of errors.
+- If any mistake is found on the TDS report, the tax amount paid to the government will not show in Form 16/Form 16A/Form 26AS.
+To avoid this mistake, one must fix it by filing a new TDS.

 - Employers and groups with valid TANs are qualified to make TDS returns.
-Individuals whose accounts are reviewed under Section 44AB and who hold jobs under the government or companies are responsible for filing online TDS returns every quarter.
-This means that the deductor can be a person, group of people, HUFs, limited companies, local bodies, an association of individuals, joint firms, etc.
+Individuals whose accounts are reviewed under Section 44AB of the Income Tax Act, 1961, and who hold jobs under the government or companies are responsible for filing online TDS returns every quarter.

 Why Choose Kanakkupillai?